 Many of us rely on tradesmen to help us build our dream homes, whether that be building a new conservatory, painting and decorating or fitting a new bathroom.
 Lots of us are clueless when it comes to understanding what’s involved in the work we ask our tradesmen to do, meaning we readily accept their quotes.

 So, do quotations really differ depending on who you are, or where you live?
 We gave a middle-aged woman, a middle-aged man, and an elderly man a list of 90 plumbers across 9 English counties.
-We asked them to call listed plumbers to obtain a quote for fitting mixer taps in their kitchen.
+We asked them to call listed plumbers to obtain a quote for fitting a shower pump.

-Fitting a mixer tap is usually a straightforward job for a plumber.
-With the plumbing already in place, it’s a case of swapping the older tap, for the new tap.
+Fitting a shower pump is usually a straightforward job for a plumber.
+With the plumbing already in place, it’s a case of swapping the older shower pump, for a new shower pump.

 So, how much did quotations differ?